ponta99991/autobike22-simulation/ReadMe.md

 [CHANGELOG 2022-11-08]

-Remove the comment at the bottom under the line "%Run Simulation------------" section to be able to run simulation from "scooterparam.m"
+Remove the comment at the bottom under the line "%Run the simulation" section to be able to run simulation from "scooterparam.m"
 Run scooterparam.m to start simulation.

 ***NOTE: Recommended to try the [GUI](#gui-startup) first and understand it before altering other variables***